gitter-badger/js-1/README.md

 # Using this repository

 This repository is for becoming familiar with GitHub by completing JavaScript problems.
 There is a process to follow for contributing.
 The basics are outlined below, and full details/help can be found in [the CONTRIBUTING.md file](CONTRIBUTING.md).
+Be sure to join our chat room on Gitter, we'd love to hear from you!

 ## Making your first contribution